dashpay/docs/masternodes/setup.rst

 You can also optionally generate and fund another address as the **transaction fee source** (``feeSourceAddress``).
 If you selected an external payout address, you must specify a fee source address.

-Either the payout address or fee source address must have enough balance to pay the transaction fee, or the final ``register_submit`` transaction will fail.
+Either the payout address or fee source address must have enough balance to pay the transaction fee, or the ``register_prepare`` transaction will fail.

 The private keys to the owner and fee source addresses must exist in the